ltonetwork/lto-erc20-token/README.md

 ### token

-The `token` entry has properties for the LTOToken smart contract.
-There are 500 million LTO tokens minted during genesis of LTO Network. `totalSupply` is the amount of ERC20 tokens minted and used for the token sale. `bridgeSupply` should always be `500_000_000 - totalSupply`.
+The `token` entry has properties for the LTOToken smart contract. `maxSupply` should be 500 million; the number of LTO tokens minted during genesis of LTO Network. `totalSupply` is the amount of ERC20 tokens minted and used for the token sale.

 ### tokenSale